 Confidentiality is strictly upheld to protect LaserNetUS users, the PRP members, and scientific integrity.
 Since PRP members are privy to the details of all LaserNetUS proposal submissions, they are charged with protecting the intellectual property, ideas, and concepts contained in the proposals.
 They must not copy, quote, use, or disclose any material from a proposal they are asked to review.

-- when a PRP member is named as a participant on the proposal;
+- when a PRP member is named as a participant in the proposal;

 - where a PRP member is from the same Research Organization* as the authors of the proposal;

-- where a PRP member has any commercial or financial/pecuniary interest, for example where the PRP member is part of an organization that may benefit financially, directly or indirectly, from the outcome of the review;
+- where a PRP member has any commercial or financial/pecuniary interest; for example, where the PRP member is part of an organization that may benefit financially, directly or indirectly, from the outcome of the review; and/or

-- where a PRP member has a close personal (including family) and/or close professional connection to any authors of the proposal.
+- where a PRP member has a close personal (including family) and/or close professional connection to any of the proposal authors.

-*For large organizations (e.g. CERN), the Chair of the PRP will determine on what level of the organization may constitute a conflict of interest.
-Typically, this will be for someone who is in the same academic department, or facility, as the authors of the proposal.
+*For large organizations (e.g., CERN), the Chair of the PRP will determine at what level of the organization may constitute a conflict of interest.
+Typically, this will be for someone in the same academic department or facility as the proposal authors.